top of page

 Tanya_Besedina2021-40_edited_edited.jpg

-Tanya’s sculptures are meditations on transformation, love, loss, and renewal.
-They are imbued with ancestral echoes and carry within them the mythology of personal and collective memory.
-Through porcelain, she opens portals—inviting us to feel more, remember more, and imagine what lies just beyond the visible.
+My sculptures are meditations on transformation, love, loss, renewal, and our interdependence with history and nature.
+They are filled with ancestral echoes and carry within them the stories of both personal and collective memory.
+Through porcelain — and through the traces of objects once held by other hands — I open portals inviting us to feel more, remember more, and honor what endures beyond the visible.

 CURRICULUM VITAE